Garmin Vivosmart 4 - Digital Trends | Digital Trends

-With body battery to help manage your energy reserves and a pulse oximeter to analyze sleep, the Vivosmart 4 is one of Garmin’s most innovative fitness band.
+With body battery to help manage your energy reserves and a pulse oximeter to analyze sleep, the Vivosmart 4 is one of Garmin’s most innovative fitness bands.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.